-Nigeria’s federal system gives governors great responsibilities in addressing the issues that are driving conflict and the Boko Haram insurgency.
-USIP brings together state governors and civic leaders to design and implement inclusive policies that mitigate violence and strengthen community-oriented security.
-The Institute engages a variety of influential figures, empowers citizens, and uses its expertise and convening power to inform Nigeria policy in the U.S., the region, and around the world.
+Nigeria’s federal system gives governors great responsibilities in addressing the issues driving the country’s multiple conflicts, including pastoralist-herder violence, deepening regional divides, armed banditry and the Boko Haram insurgency.
+USIP brings together state governors, national policymakers and civic leaders to design and implement inclusive policies that mitigate violence and strengthen community-oriented security.
+The Institute engages a variety of influential figures, empowers citizens and uses its expertise and convening power to inform Nigeria policy in the United States, the region and around the world.
 Recent work includes:

 Nigeria Working Group on Peacebuilding and Governance